 Serial ports on the Arduino NANO 33 IoT

 The USB connector of the board is directly connected to the USB host pins of the SAMD21.
 This routing enables you to use the Arduino NANO 33 IoT as a client USB peripheral (acting as a mouse or a keyboard connected to the computer) or as a USB host device so that devices like a mouse, keyboard, or an Android phone can be connected to the Arduino NANO 33 IoT.
-This port can also be used as a virtual serial port using the "Serial" object in the Arduino programming language.
+This port can also be used as a virtual serial port using the Serial object in the Arduino programming language.
+The RX0 and TX1 pins are a second serial port available as Serial1.

 ADC and PWM resolutions